India cyclone: Navy searches for scores missing after barge sinks | DW | 19.05.2021

 The Indian navy has been hampered by rough seas and extreme weather conditions as rescuers search for scores of people still missing.

-Three naval ships and helicopters are now searching for about 78 missing people.
+Three naval ships and helicopters are now searching for 78 people still missing .

 Cyclone Tauktae, the most powerful storm the region has seen in over two decades, made landfall on India's western coast late Monday.